ActiveCampaign is a very popular email automation tool.

 You might be wondering: “What is ActiveCampaign? and what does it do?”

 ActiveCampaign is email marketing automation software with added sales CRM.
 But it does a lot more.
 When you first log in to ActiveCampaign, and you see all these functions in the dashboard, you will be pleasantly surprised. 😀

 Here are the most notable ActiveCampaign features:

 - Send email newsletters.
-ActiveCampaign Email marketing comes with professional-looking templates and a drag and drop builder.
+ActiveCampaign Email marketing software comes with professional-looking templates and a drag and drop builder.

 - Create Automated Campaigns.
 The real strength of ActiveCampaign is the marketing automation builder.
 It is easy to put together automated campaigns.
 You can build automations starting with templates and then truly make them your own.

 - Close sales with ActiveCampaign CRM called Deals.
 Use Deals to automate sales follow up and remove much of the manual work in closing deals and sales.